MuhammadZulfadli/MuhammadZulfadli/README.md

 ### Hi there 👋

-**.Hi i'm Muhammad Zulfadli Simatupang fullstack Javascript wannabe :satisfied, u can called me ipay or zulfadli whatever u want.
+**.Hi i'm Muhammad Zulfadli Simatupang fullstack Javascript wannabe, u can called me ipay or zulfadli whatever u want.

 - 🌱 I’m currently learning Javascript with its framework such as VueJs and etc
 - 💬 Ask Google whatever u want